Sony Xperia Z2 Review – The Good Just Got Better

 Camera and Optics

-The most powerful camera on an Android phone ever!The Sony Xperia Z2 retains the same camera like that on the Z1.
+The most powerful camera on an Android phone ever!
+The Sony Xperia Z2 retains the same camera as the Z1.
 It features a 1/2.3″ 20.7 MPG Lens with Exmor RS for mobile sensors.
 Sony’s BIONZ for mobile does a fantastic job of enhancing the detail in every shot.
-The Motion Detection feature of the camera, along with its high shutter speed, ensures that you get almost blur-free images even when the subject is in motion.
-You also have a 3x lossless zoom to ensure that you don’t always have to be close to the action to get that perfect shot.
+The camera’s Motion Detection feature and high shutter speed ensure that you get almost blur-free images even when the subject is in motion.
+You also have a 3x lossless zoom to ensure you don’t always have to be close to the action to get that perfect shot.
 The main USP of the phone is its ability to record videos in 4K resolution, making it part of a very niche group.
-There’s also an advanced digital noise cancellation technology that helps you get the clearest images.
-The Z2 is loaded with tons of camera features like SteadyShot, Timeshift video, AR effect, etc., making photography an absolute delight.
+An advanced digital noise cancellation technology also helps you get the clearest images.
+The Z2 has many camera features like SteadyShot, Timeshift video, AR effects, etc., making photography an absolute delight.

 The camera on the Sony Xperia Z2.